jtang1/DevOpsChallenge/README.md

 # DevOpsChallenge

 This repo contains the infrastructure to host a scalable website.
-The website can be accessed here - devopschallenge-alb-ecs-46581156.eu-west-1.elb.amazonaws.com.
+The website can be accessed [here](devopschallenge-alb-ecs-46581156.eu-west-1.elb.amazonaws.com).

 The infrastructure utilises AWS resources to host the website, along with the use of Docker.